 The research group seeks, on the one hand, to develop basic understanding and intellectual means to model complex phenomena and, on the other hand, to create a foundation for building new high-performance technologies.
 Underlining the importance of application-driven research, part of the activities of EMCL is dedicated to transferring cutting-edge developments to the most daunting challenges with a main emphasis on the following application areas:

-The researchers at EMCL are a recognized partner in numerous collaborative research and development projects.
+The researchers at EMCL are recognized partners in numerous collaborative research and development projects.
 EMCL explicitly encourages students to actively pursue their own research and entrepreneurial ideas.